Halin's grid theorem for digraphs: In-rays and out-rays

 In this section we prove another sufficient condition for~\cref{thm:main}.
 We show that~\cref{thm:main} holds true if there exists $J \subseteq I$ such that $D^\infty(J)$ contains an in-ray or an out-ray.

 \begin{lemma} Let $(R_i)_{i \in I}$ be an infinite family of disjoint equivalent out-rays in a digraph $D$.
-If $D^\infty(I)$ contains an in-ray, then $D$ contains a subdivision $D'$ of either a bidirected quarter-grid or a dominated directed quarter-grid such that each vertical ray of $D'$ is an element of $(R_i)_{i \in I}$. \end{lemma}
+If $D^\infty(I)$ contains an in-ray, then $D$ contains a subdivision $D'$ of either a bidirected quarter-grid or a cyclic quarter-grid such that each vertical ray of $D'$ is an element of $(R_i)_{i \in I}$. \end{lemma}